Topic (Sticky) Resto 90 PvE healing guide (v5.4)

 Level 15: Take Feline swiftness.

-• Feline Swiftness: Increases your movement speed by 15% at all times.
-This is the best talent for resto PvE.
+● Feline Swiftness: Increases your movement speed by 15% at all times.
+This is the best talent for resto PvE, since it doesn’t require you to actively monitor and use it.

-Level 45 crowd control: Overall, I prefer typhoon for general purpose uses.
+Level 45: Overall, I prefer typhoon for general purpose uses.
 However, this is really situational depending on encounters.

-• Incarnation: is the old tree form cooldown talent that shifts you into the large tree and augments your spells: Lifebloom can be put on more than one target which allows you to briefly use it to stack with other HOTs on raid members for increased healing output.
+● Incarnation (instant) is the old tree form cooldown talent that shifts you into the large tree and augments your spells: Lifebloom can be put on more than one target which allows you to briefly use it to stack with other HOTs on raid members for increased healing output.
 Regrowth becomes instant cast so you can use this when OOC procs to conserve mana.
 Wild Growth will hit up to 2 more targets (most useful in a 25-man setting).
-While SOTF has the potential for higher overall output, Incarnation is better for mana conservation due to lifebloom's low mana cost and the potential for generating more OOC procs for mana-free regrowths.

-• Force of Nature: 1 minute cooldown.
-Summons a treant to fight for you.
+● Force of Nature: 20 second cooldown (up to 3 charges).
+Summons treants to fight for you.
 Resto treants cast Healing Touch and swiftmend.
-This talent doesn’t cost any mana, and is pretty easy to “set and forget”, so this can be really helpful for new resto druids or people who first hit level 90 and need more help with managing their mana.
+This talent doesn’t cost any mana, and is pretty easy to “set and forget”, so this can be really helpful for new resto druids or people who first hit level 90.
+Not recommended for high-end raiding where Incarnation or SOTF would give you better control and output.

 Level 75: I recommend Ursol’s Vortex since it doesn’t require you to be close to the target.